Pungyeon/clean-go-article/README.md

 #### Function Naming

 We will start by discussing the naming of our functions.
 The general rule for function naming is really simple: The more specific the function, the more general the name.
-In other words, this means that we want to start with a very broad and short function name, such as `Run` or `Parse`, which describes thes general functionality.
+In other words, this means that we want to start with a very broad and short function name, such as `Run` or `Parse`, which describes the general functionality.
 Let's imagine that we are creating a configuration parser.
 Following this naming convention, our top level of abstraction might look something like the following:

 ```go
 func main() {